brennoEudes/giorgo-restaurant/README.md

 </p>

 ## The Project
-This is a web-responsive project created for Giorgios Italian Restaurant.
+This is a web-responsive project created for Giorgio's Italian Restaurant.
 The goal was to develop a menu in which the guests could see all sorts of meals in images and Augmented Reality (AR) objects.

 ## Technologies
 The technologies used were: